 Mark Frye, Director and Co-Host

-Mark Frye is the Director of Business Development for Umyuaq Techonology, LLC (www.umyuaqllc.com), headquartered in San Antonio.
+Mark Frye is an Environmental Program Specialist for Umyuaq Techonology, LLC (www.umyuaqllc.com), headquartered in San Antonio.
 He has over 30 years of experience working in the private sector, providing management consulting support to a variety of public sector clients.
 He is a nationally recognized authority on the defense Base Realignment and Closure (BRAC) process and has authored or co-authored much of the DoD and Air Force guidance used to implement BRAC actions.
 He was instrumental in developing the establishment of the San Antonio Joint Program Office to integrate all San Antonio BRAC 2005 actions.
 He developed the transfer/leaseback concept and the special legislation that created Brooks City-Base, led the team that wrote the Master Plan for the Redevelopment of Kelly Air Force Base and supported Kelly’s transition to Port San Antonio.
 He also led the team that authored the Master Plan for the Development of Brooks City-Base and facilitated Air Force-City negotiations.
 He has supported BRAC 2005 implementation efforts in San Antonio and New Orleans and other efforts related to base redevelopment and economic redevelopment.
 He has been active in the development of the Community-Military Partnering Organization concept and is currently developing public-public and public-private partnerships.

 Mark chairs the Legislative and Communications Committee of the San Antonio Military Transformation Task Force, is on the Board of the San Antonio Air Power Heritage Foundation and is Vice President of the Randolph Air Power Community Council.
 Previously, he served on the Board of the Greater San Antonio Chamber of Commerce, was a tri-chair for the Brooks Field Legacy Salute, served on the advisory committee of the San Antonio Community-Military Council and served on the action committee for the 100th Anniversary of Military Aviation.
 He is active in the Association of Defense Communities (ADC), was the recipient of its Private Sector Leadership Award in 2006, serves on its Conference Advisory Committee, its Federal Advisory Outreach Committee and chaired its Private Sector Leadership Council.
 He is an Air Force Honorary Commander and is an alumnus of the Air Force’s National Security Forum (2009).
 He is a member of the Armed Forces Communications and Electronics Association (AFCEA), the Air Force Association (AFA) and the Association of the United States Army (AUSA).